If you are between 12 and 18 years old and interested in the work of the Legion, why not join us as a youth member?

 As well as showing your support for the Armed Forces community, you can take part in parades as youth standard bearers, join a Legion band or become a majorette.

-Youth membership is free to join until you reach the age of 17 (after which full membership fees will apply).
+Youth membership is free to join until you reach the age of 18 (after which point full membership fees will apply).

 To join, please get in touch with your local Membership Support Officer by email or phone.

-For more information contact our Membership Governance Administrator or call 020 3207 2339.
+For more information contact our Membership Governance Coordinator or call 020 3053 7146.

 If you are already a member of an organisation like the Guides, Scouts or one of the Cadet organisations you can affiliate the whole group to your local Royal British Legion branch.